About

 Personal Info

 I’ve been married to Rebecca since 2007 and we’ve been together since 2003.
 We have three wonderful children together: Julia, Andrew, and Joshua.
-Rebecca is a registered nurse, but currently is working from home as a Norwex Independent Sales Consultant.

 I hold Bachelor of Arts degrees from Binghamton University in History and Geography.
 I also hold a Masters in City Planning from the Georgia Institute of Technology and have been a member of the American Institute of Certified Planners (AICP) since 1993.
 By day I serve as Principal Planner to an upstate NY regional planning agency, so don’t be surprised by my occasional urban planning digressions on this site or any of my social media feeds!